Oumaymabamoh/Habit_Tracker_Backend/README.md

 # Usage
 The Habit Tracker CLI provides the following options:
 1. Add Habit: Allows you to add a new habit to track.
 You can specify the name, category and periodicity (daily, weekly or monthly) .
 2. Manage Habit:
+   - Delete Habit: Choose this option to delete a habit from your habit list.You will be prompted to select the habit you want to delete.
+   - Delete Category: Choose this option to delete a category from your category list.
+You will be prompted to select the category you want to delete.
+   - Update Habit: Select this option to update the periodicity of a habit.
+You can change the habit's periodicity to daily, weekly, or monthly.
-3. Mark Habit as Complete: Allows you to mark a habit as completed .
+3. Check Off habit: Allows you to mark a habit as completed .
 5. View Analytics: Choose this option to see the analytics and insights related to your habits.
+   - All your current habits with their details.
+   - All habits with a same time-period
+   - The longest streak you have out of all your current habits.
+   - The longest streak you've had for a specific habit
-4. Exit: Exits the Habit Tracker app.
+7. Exit: Exits the Habit Tracker app.

 Follow the prompts and instructions provided by the CLI to navigate through the options and manage your habits efficiently.

 # Running Tests